Older adult woman sitting on couch engaged in conversation with her husband.

 Here’s how you can support better sleep habits:

-• Maintain regular times for meals and for going to bed and getting up
+• Maintain regular times for meals, going to bed, and getting up.

-• Seek morning sunlight exposure, either by spending time outdoors or in a well lit room
+• Seek morning sunlight exposure, either by spending time outdoors or in a well-lit room.

-• Encourage regular daily exercise, but no later than four hours before bedtime
+• Encourage regular daily exercise, but no later than four hours before bedtime.

-• Avoid or reduce the intake of alcohol, caffeine and nicotine
+• Avoid or reduce the intake of alcohol, caffeine, and nicotine.

 Common Behavior 4: Memory Loss and Confusion

 Memory loss and confusion in people with Alzheimer’s happens gradually.
-In the later stages of the disease, a loved one may not remember familiar people, places or things.
-Situations involving memory loss and confusion require compassion, patience and understanding.
+In the later stages of the disease, a loved one may not remember familiar people, places, or things.
+Situations involving memory loss and confusion require compassion, patience, and understanding.

 How to manage this behavior: Different levels of memory loss and confusion call for different responses, but there are some universal ways to help someone cope with these behaviors.

-• Stay calm even when a loved one has a lapse in memory
+• Stay calm even when a loved one has a lapse in memory.

-• Respond with a brief explanation of how a person or situation is relevant
+• Respond with a brief explanation of how a person or situation is relevant.

-• Show photos and other keepsakes to remind someone of relationships and places
+• Show photos and other keepsakes to remind someone of relationships and places.

-• Offer corrections as suggestions, but avoid scolding a loved one
+• Offer corrections as suggestions, but avoid scolding a loved one.

-Explore Memory Care Resources at Abbey Delray
+Explore Memory Care Services and Resources at Abbey Delray

 Taking care of a loved one with Alzheimer’s or receiving a diagnosis yourself is an intensely emotional experience.
-At Abbey Delray, a senior living community in Delray Beach, Florida, our team is committed to helping older adults and their loved ones through the good and bad days.
+At Abbey Delray, a senior living rental community in Delray Beach, Florida, our team is committed to helping older adults and their loved ones through the good and bad days.